Keyboard shortcuts

 Caveats

-Lobby <-> Table switching is “sub-optimal”
+Lobby <-> Table switching is horrible on phones and tablets

 The macOS and Windows native Mb2 clients use a separate window per table.
 The iOS and Android Mb2 clients have little controls that allow the player to switch from any table to the lobby and from the lobby to any table.
 That aspect is very clunky and I’ll replace it with a better lobby after more people use the native apps and complain.